typescript-entity/typescript-entity/README.md

 class Person extends Entity<PersonConfigs> implements Attrs<PersonConfigs> {

   // The runtime configurations are configured statically to maximize reusability but minimize the
   // memory footprint.
-They don't have be defined here, you may want to define them in a seperate
+They don't have be defined here, you may want to define them in a different
   // file - just remember to update the first argument passed to the Entity constructor. public static readonly CONFIGS: PersonConfigs = {
     id: {